TheLegendofPiratesOnline/documentation/source/index.html.md

 # Downloads

 * Handles downloads for game client.
-* API invoked with HTTP GET streamed connection.
+* API invoked with HTTP GET request.
+* May want to handle requests with a stream for big files.

 ## Download API